 Given that too many speeding tickets can impact one’s ability to earn money as a rideshare driver, it is in one’s best interest to fight every speeding ticket.
 By fighting a speeding ticket, a person can ensure that it never shows up on one’s driving record.
 In many cases, a speeding ticket can be negotiated down to a parking ticket, which is not a moving violation and does not affect one’s ability to drive for rideshare companies.
 In some cases, the ticket may be dismissable.

 When Should I Hire An Attorney?

 An Uber, Lyft, Via or other rideshare drivers should always consider hiring an attorney to fight a speeding ticket.
 There are several reasons why:

 - In parts of New York that allow for a pretrial conference, an attorney is far more likely to get a speeding ticket reduced to an offense that won’t impact one’s ability to drive for a rideshare company.

 - In New York City, where negotiating speeding tickets is not allowed, an attorney offers the best chance of getting the charge dismissed or getting the driver acquitted.

 - The cost of hiring an attorney is often less than the overall addition in premiums one might pay over three or more years if convicted of the speeding ticket.

 - The cost of hiring an attorney is less than the amount of money a person would lose if he/she is disqualified from driving for a rideshare company.

 Who Should I Contact?

 If you or someone you love drives for Uber, Lyft, Via, or Gett/Juno and has been ticketed for speeding, contact the expert attorneys at Rosenblum Law.
-Our traffic ticket defense lawyers can help you avoid the points and costs associated with a conviction and ensure you are able to continue to earn money from ridesharing.
+Our NYC traffic ticket lawyers can help you avoid the points and costs associated with a conviction and ensure you are able to continue to earn money from ridesharing.
 Call 888-434-0406 or email Rosenblum Law today for a free consultation about your case.